Mamata meeting PM, Shah leads to speculation if she has softened her stand | Devdiscourse

 On Wednesday, Bengal BJP chief Dilip Ghosh had said it was good that Banerjee's good sense prevailed at last but termed her meeting with Modi as an "attempt to save herself and her party (TMC) from CBI".
 Leader of the Congress in Lok Sabha Adhir Ranjan Chowdhury also questioned the timing of the meeting.

 Besides Kumar, several TMC leaders have come under CBI's scanner in connection with a ponzi scam related to the Saradha group.
 The Saradha group of companies allegedly duped lakhs of people of Rs 2,500 crore, promising higher rates of return on their investments.
-On Thursday, besides Shah, she also met Congress leader Ahmed Patel and is scheduled to meet Delhi Chief Minister Arvind Kejriwal later on Thursday.
+On Thursday, besides Shah, she also met Congress leader Ahmed Patel.

+In the evening, she met Delhi Chief Minister and Aam Aadmi Party chief Arvind Kejriwal at her residence in South Avenue here.
+The meeting lasted for around 45 minutes.
+Kejriwal often visits her when she is in Delhi.

 She also met nearly eight West Bengal cadre officers who are on central deputation here besides US Ambassador to India Kenneth Juster, with whom she discussed investment opportunities in Bengal.
 Sources said that Banerjee could not meet Congress president Sonia Gandhi as the latter was busy with preparations for elections in Maharashtra, Haryana and Jharkhand to be held later this year.